How to Fix Microwave combo error on KitchenAid KOCE500ESS (Wall Oven + Microwave Combo)

 Microwave combo error

-This step-by-step repair guide walks you through fixing microwave combo error on your KitchenAid KOCE500ESS (Wall Oven + Microwave Combo).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+I’m here to guide you through fixing that pesky microwave combo error on your KitchenAid KOCE500ESS (Wall Oven + Microwave Combo).
+With the right tools and parts, you can tackle this repair in 1–2 hours, saving yourself a costly service call and gaining some hands-on experience in appliance repair.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.